rkristelijn/dhtmlx-json-node/README.md

 In this tutorial I consider: less is more, if we can use defaults, we should do it (default: index.html, index.js etc).
 Only use stuff if and when we need it.
 I try to follow the latest standards, like lambda's, HTML5, WCAG, OWASP, etc. Also I try to teach only once: the right way.

+This tutorial follows my development step by step using git branches.
+Every chapter contains a link to the feature branch.

 # Plan
   - [x] [Step1: Create static html page in Node](#step-1-static-node-web-server)
   - [x] [Step2: Get dhx up and running](#step-2-get-dhx-up-and-running)